 Penguin Hall estate is a unique, convenient and unparalleled setting as an all-girls college preparatory high school.
 Sunlight-filled classrooms, study rooms, and science labs modeled after those at the college level provide interactive spaces for faculty and students to learn, be challenged, and grow.
 Our Learning Commons and Student Center, decorated by students, provide a comfortable and enriching space for students to gather and form friendships, finish homework, and host events.
 And, our 50-acre outdoor campus is not only picturesque — it’s a living classroom and a space for recreation throughout the seasons.

-The picturesque stone manor house, surrounded by 50-acres of sweeping lawns and wooded land, was originally built in 1929 for Ruby Boyer Miller, a progressive-minded Detroit socialite who called this magical Wenham place her summer home.
+The picturesque stone manor house, surrounded by 50-acres of sweeping lawns and wooded land, was originally built in 1929 for Ruby Boyer Miller, a progressive-minded Detroit socialite who called this magical Wenham estate her summer home.
 The stone manor house and grounds were designed by American Architect Harrie T. Lindeberg, known for his design of luxury country houses that include the historic Nester House in Geneva, New York.

-Read Northshore Magazine’s 2018 article about The Academy at Penguin Hall and its historic campus.
+Read Northshore Magazine’s article about The Academy at Penguin Hall and its historic campus.